HELP INTERNATIONAL

 The cost of the food and games prizes comes to $250.

-Christmas Eve is a very important time in
+Christmas Eve is a very important time in Filipino homes.
+It is very difficult for our

-staff to save much for their Christmas
+staffto save much for their Christmas

 meal, so every year we